Carbon Black EDR (Endpoint Detection and Response) is the new name for the product formerly called CB Response.

 In addition, customers have created alternative bindings for other languages as well:

-Here is a list of all documents available, broken down by CB Response versions.
+Here is a list of all documents available, broken down by EDR versions.